Youse make it likes this.

 Youse thought you was going to get the receipe for Uncle Eddy's Lasagna--which has been passed down for generations--just by youse being pazzo enough

 This is the long version.
-Youse need a lot of patience or just a lot of time on your hands; like maybe youse in prison or something.
+Youse need lots of patience or just lots of time on your hands; like maybe youse in prison or something.
 There are short cuts--prepared marinara, pre-made lasagna sheets--but if it's a major Catholic holiday, youse better

 make it from scratch or Uncle Eddy will make you eat applesauce the rest of your life.